ryu10/usbkbdshield_vt100/README.md

 Comment out/uncomment the `#define` lines as needed.

-## Connecting the Shields and Cables
+## Connect the Shields and Cables

 1. Connect the USB keyboard to the USB connector on the USB Host Shield.
-2. Connect the keyboard cable for VT100 to J1 header on the USB Keyboard Shield for VT100.
+2. Connect the keyboard cable for VT100 to the J1 header on the USB Keyboard Shield.
 3. Connect the keyboard cable to the keyboard port on VT100 terminal.
-4. Stack and connect the Arduino Uno, the USB Host Shield, and the USB Keyboard Shield for VT100, in this order, from the bottom to the top.
+4. Stack and connect the Arduino Uno, the USB Host Shield, and the USB Keyboard Shield, in this order, from the bottom to the top (see the iamge below).
 5. No external power supply is needed.
-The power is supplied by the VT100 terminal via the keyboard cable.
+The power is supplied via the VT100 keyboard cable.

 ![shieldstack_2_1.jpg](./images/shieldstack_2_1.jpg)

-## Key Mapping
+## Key Mappings

 Some hard-to-guess keys: